TTUGecko/storjStats/README.md

 A work in progress for analyzing Storj log files in python.

 # dependencies
-storjStats is intended to function with Python3.5, but may also work with previous version.
+storjStats is intended to function with Python3.5, but it may also work with previous version.

 Numpy and Pandas are required to run the scripts in storjStats.

 # Setup
-After installing the dependencies, download a clone of the project, and it can be run one of two ways.
+After installing the dependencies, download a clone of the project.
+Edit the main.py file to include your qualified path to the storj log files, and also your timezone.
+Once ready storjStats can be run one of two ways.
 1. Manually run the main.py script with in a linux shell
 2. Set up a chron job to run the main.py at a desired interval (avoid around midnight to 2am as this is when the reaper runs)